BRK Brocock Ranger XR Test Review

 Funny isn’t it?
 The things you think about when you’re on your own in the woods.
 Or is it only me?
 Here I am, plodding about one of my permissions in south Oxfordshire, thinking what it must be like to hunt big game when I should be concentrating on pigeons and squirrels.
 And yet, I am absolutely certain the sensations and thrill I am experiencing are the same as any big game hunter.
 Alright, I’ll admit it’s unlikely a squirrel or pigeon will tear me limb from limb if I miss, but no matter what size the game, the challenge of stalking your quarry is uniformly absorbing.

 These rambling thoughts are triggered by the use of a Brocock Safari XR rifle.
-At 12 ft. lbs. and .177 calibre, I’m woefully ill-equipped to take down any charging tigers I come across, but squirrels and pigeons are a different story.
+At 12 ft. lbs. and .177 calibre, I’m woefully ill-equipped to take down any charging tigers I come across!
+However, squirrels and pigeons are a different story.
 And that’s what I’m after today.
 The permission is a commercial lumber plantation.
 The squirrels cost a small fortune each year by stripping bark and pigeons use the woods as a staging post to raid nearby crops.

 The section of the woods I’m in today is planted with fir trees that provide a year-round carpet of relatively quiet vegetation to stalk over.
 Entering from the track is like stepping into another world as the thick overhead canopy blocks out much of the light and any wind.
 It’s like being in an airgunning Narnia but without the irritating posh kids and weird animals.